esmyrnio/cppSTT/README.md

 ## Usage

 Compile, using the provided makefile.
-Type "make" in the main directory, where the makefile is also located, to create the executionable file.

-STT.exe takes 5 inputs in-turn.
+STT.exe takes 5 inputs in total.
 The parameters are specified using the following flags:

 1. **-m** *theory* (DEF or R2)
 2. **-f** *eos name* (EoS file name).